kevinleewy/SweetEternalBlockchain/README.md

 * Solidity (Smart Contracts)
 * React (Front-end)
+* Metamask (Web3 Provider)

 ## Installation intructions

-1. Ensure that npm, node, truffle and Ganache are installed.
+1. Ensure that npm, truffle, Ganache and Metamask are installed.

 2. Clone this repo, cd into the root dir and run
 ```